RepcaKeM/clutchlaps/docs/architecture.md

 # Project Architecture: Speedway Data Pipeline

 This project implements an automated pipeline to scrape speedway match data from `ekstraliga.pl`, transform it, and load it into a PostgreSQL database.
-The pipeline is containerized using Docker Compose and scheduled using cron.
+The pipeline is containerized using Docker Compose.

 ## Components